OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb forward tcp:7777 jdwp:12167
 ```

-You're now ready to attach JDB.
+You're now ready to attach jdb.
 Attaching the debugger, however, causes the app to resume, which you don't want.
 You want to keep it suspended so that you can explore first.
 To prevent the process from resuming, pipe the `suspend` command into jdb:

 ```shell
 $ { echo "suspend"; cat; } | jdb -attach localhost:7777